Lorazepam – Weight Gain & Other Side Effects

 - Loss of concentration

 - Menstrual irregularities

-Less frequently reported side effects like weight gain or depression should be noted and reported to your doctor immediately.
+Less common effects like weight gain or depression should be shared with a doctor.

-If you become dependent upon lorazepam, you may need to gradually reduce dosage levels before you completely stop taking the drug.
-Withdrawal symptoms are common in people with a dependence upon lorazepam and are typically identical to the symptoms that the drug was prescribed to treat in the first place.
-These “rebound symptoms” can actually be more severe than the original symptoms.
+If you become dependent on lorazepam, you may need to reduce dosage levels before you stop taking the drug.
+Withdrawal symptoms are common after dependence.
+They are often the same as symptoms that the drug was given to treat in the first place.
+These “rebound symptoms” can be more severe than the original ones.

 Withdrawal symptoms include:

 Withdrawal can last for months or years.
 Let your doctor know if you have become dependent or if you do not get the same symptom relief from the same dose.

 Have more questions about Ativan abuse?Read the most frequently asked questions

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.